Justus2308/domath/README.md

 ## Motivation

 Traditionally math libraries operate on the assumption that vectors are processed one at a time.
 This hasn't really changed with the arrival of SIMD computing.
 It has been used to make significant performance gains, but most of the time still only at the scope of one vector at a time.
 This was maybe fine when SIMD registers were still pretty small, but nowadays hardware supporting AVX-512 variants is common and even wider registers are already being specd for Arm (SVE2) and Risc-V. These registers can fit way more than 4 floats (128 bits), and vectors rarely get wider than that.
-On top of that, some common vector operation like the cross product require lots of internal shuffling and reduce stages which is not something SIMD excels at.

 DOmath is built to utilize modern SIMD instructions to the max by operating on many vectors at once and on every dimension individually, if possible.
 It is built around an optimal data layout rather than an arbitrary abstraction, hence <ins>D</ins>ata <ins>O</ins>riented <ins>math</ins>.
 Of course this requires storing vectors struct-of-array instead of array-of-structs style.
 Luckily Zig makes working with this kind of data layout easy ([`std.MultiArrayList`](https://github.com/ziglang/zig/blob/master/lib/std/multi_array_list.zig)).